 The Gallery means the places where the devotees sing devotional songs with music and where all religious gatherings were performed.
-The 52 poles are constructed in accordance with spiritual sense of religion.
+The 52 poles are constructed in accordance with a spiritual sense of religion.

-The hall is designed in such a way that idol gets first ray of the sun on equinoxes.
-The idol was plundered by Mahmud Gazni yet outer walls represent the Lord Sun riding his seven horses with 12 different facets of 12 months of the year.
+The hall is designed in such a way that the idol gets the first ray of the sun on equinoxes.
+The idol was plundered by Mahmud Ghazni yet the outer walls represent the Lord Sun riding his seven horses with 12 different facets of 12 months of the year.

-Where to Stay:
+Where to Stay

 - Modhera Sun Temple Timings: Everyday 6 AM to 6 PM

 - There is one restaurant outside the temple complex for quick snacks and water.